docsdevbr/symfony-doc-pt-br/translation.rst

 The ``LOCO_DSN`` isn't a *real* address: it's a convenient format that offloads most of the configuration work to Symfony.
-The ``loco`` scheme activates the Loco provider that you just installed, which knows all about how to push and pull translations via Loco.
+The ``loco`` scheme activates the Loco provider that you installed, which knows all about how to push and pull translations via Loco.
 The *only* part you need to change is the ``API_KEY`` placeholder.